A few reasons to master the CL, even if you don't plan to write on it in the future

 the

-• Structure (no comments)
+- Structure (no comments) the

-• To a certain extent, parallel programming
+- To a certain extent, parallel programming the

-• And so on and so forth — using language features that directly implement the previous paradigm, and bonding all macros, CLOS, and condition system, you will be able to make the language anything from a logical paradigm and the built-in Prolog, and ending with visual programming.
+- And so on and so forth — using language features that directly implement the previous paradigm, and bonding all macros, CLOS, and condition system, you will be able to make the language anything from a logical paradigm and the built-in Prolog, and ending with visual programming.

 I'm just saying that all mainstream languages, and in particular, object-oriented, are subsets of the CL, just with your syntax and some constraints in typing(the type system of the CL very simple, but at the same time, infinitely powerful and intractable in full even in the dynamics).